 The main activities of the Faculty of Veterinary Medicine are the organisation and implementation of:

 - programmes for obtaining a university degree in veterinary medicine

 - scientific research and development work in the field of veterinary medicine

 - activities of the National Veterinary Institute (according to the provisions of Articles 45 and 51 of the Veterinary Act)

-- other operational and development activities for the smooth implementation of educational work (according to the provisions of item 6 of Article 52 of the Veterinary Act)
+- other operational and development activities for the smooth implementation of educational work (according to the provisions of point 6 of Article 52 of the Veterinary Act)

-- Postgraduate programmes: PhDs and advanced study programmes and other non-formal postgraduate programmes in veterinary science.
+- postgraduate education programmes: doctorates of science and study programmes for advanced training and other non-formal postgraduate programmes in the field of veterinary medicine

 The veterinarian on duty